rdalen/Lego_PF-Motor-SpeedController_Neopixel-version/README.md

 ### Yellow knob

-I designed a big 45mm knob in FreeCad (v1.0) for the Rotary encoder and 3d printed it in yellow
+I designed a big 45mm knob in FreeCAD (v1.0) for the Rotary encoder and 3d-printed it in yellow
 The design is parametric - the knob dimensions can be modified in the spreadsheet tab

 ![Image](https://github.com/user-attachments/assets/5b739373-55db-4e97-83ee-1e48683dd2e2)